OpenSpace-VisLink/README/README.md

 ## OpenSpace-VisLink
 #### If at the Bell, all clone and setup steps have been done already.
 Continue to 'Run VisLink'.
+Unity has already been installed.
 <br>

 Getting up and running from scratch: